maxxiimo/the-front-end-manifesto/Getting Started.md

 Getting Started
 ---------------

 This chapter is really a cut-and-paste chapter.
-Here you get the steps necessary to start your rails application right, from a front end view coders perspective.
+Here you get the steps necessary to start your rails application right, from the front end view coders perspective.

 ### Groundwork